LeChat76/Projet10OC/README.md

 - **GET** method:
     <font color="red">Note : to respect <font color="green">"green coding"</font>, result of the first two requests will display minimal informations, for detailed informations, show specific comment with third request</font>
     - Show comment(s) associated to an project you are contributor or author: `localhost:8000/api/project/<int:pk>/issue/<int:pk>/comment/`
-    - Show specific comment if you are contributor or author: `localhost:8000/api/comment/<int:pk>/`
+    - Show specific comment if you are contributor or author of the associated project: `localhost:8000/api/comment/<int:pk>/`
 - **PATCH** method:
     - You can modify specific comment only if you are author: `localhost:8000/api/comment/<int:pk>/`
         - field you can modify : __description__